 Machine learning text recognition in day-to-day situations

 When a given car owner wants to leave the car park, they have to go to the ticket machine (or ATVM) and choose their number plate from the list.
 Right after the payment, the barrier management software receives a signal that the given car can leave the parking lot.
 When the car approaches the barrier, its license plate is scanned again, and if the scanned number matches the already-paid numbers list–the barrier opens.

 This is an example of how machine learning text recognition can be extremely helpful in day-to-day situations.
 The car owner doesn’t have to worry about a printed ticket and contrive where they should put it not to lose it.
 Everything happens within the software, and all the driver has to do is pay for their stopover.

 Here’s another example.
 As you already know, Google Lens is an app that uses some image processing techniques along with machine learning technologies to give you more information about the object you’re pointing at.
 But what happens if a printed document is an object in question?
 Google Lens fires up its text recognition algorithm and allows you to directly translate the text from the original language into output one.

 Let’s go back to our high school diploma example.
 Let’s say it has been issued in a language you don’t understand, but you have to get it translated.
 You have two possibilities–you can either type out every section of the diploma, for instance, into Google Translate, or you can use the Google Lens app.
-In the second case, all you have to do is to point your smartphone’s camera onto the diploma, take a picture, and ask Google Lens to translate it.
+In the second case, all you have to do is to point your smartphone’s camera onto the diploma.
+Then, take a picture and ask Google Lens to translate it.
 The app will do that but also put translated text into the same place where the original one is!
-This is exactly how text recognition and extraction work.
+This is exactly how text recognition and extraction from images work.

 Read more about data science consulting